About Karen Pierce Gonzalez

 Art Folklore Writing

-Chapbooks: True North (Origami Poems Project), Coyote In the Basket of My Ribs (Alabaster Leaves), Sightings from a Star Wheel (Origami Poems Project), True North (Origami Poems Project).Forthcoming: Down River with Li Po (Black Cat Poetry Press), Sun and Moon Wired Together (Midsummer Dream House).
-More Read What Others Say
+Chapbooks: Coyote In the Basket of My Ribs (Alabaster Leaves), Sightings from a Star Wheel (Origami Poems Project), RavenSong (Poetic Libretto/Four Feathers Press), 'Twas Brillig (Poetic Libretto/Four Feathers, Press), Down River with Li Po (Black Cat Poetry Press), Sun and Moon Wired Together (forthcoming Midsummer Dream House).
+More

-Special Projects include bird psalm (hybrid journey of bird nest fragments), The Whiskey Tree Poets' Untamed Wave 1 (Broken Spine Arts), WordSwell Journal consultant, North Bay Poetics Steering Committee and More
+Special Projects include recorded poetry performances, poetry films, and more, including bird psalm (hybrid journey of bird nest fragments), The Whiskey Tree Poets' Untamed Wave 1 (Broken Spine Arts), North Bay Poetics co-host.
+More

-As a folklorist, I facilitate folklore-related and creative writing workshops in the San Francisco Bay Area, and am a former folklore columnist for Big Blend Magazine.
+As a folklorist, I facilitate folklore-related and creative writing workshops in the San Francisco Bay Area.
+A former folklore columnist for Big Blend Magazine.
 I have also written several folklore-related books, including Writing Your Own Family Stories, Seaweed Song, and Turn Treasured Memories into Folklore.
-In my folkloric bag is an original animal tale that opened Season 2 of the Supernatural Park podcast.
+In my folkloric bag, research on scarecrows as folk art and an original animal tale that opened Season 2 of the Supernatural Park podcast.
 Note: A shout out to Beaver for this tale!

 As FolkHeart Press publisher, I produce the Ekphrastic Folk Art blogzine.
 Four issues each year are compiled into a free, downloadable anthologies.
 More